Ten Tragic Days: 17–18 February: Huerta/Diaz conspiracy

 On the night of Monday the 17th, the ambassador told at least one newspaperman that Madero would be arrested at noon on Tuesday.
 Reporters were at the National Palace at the hour indicated, but they were disappointed.
 Nothing occurred at the Palace at noon.

-At the Gambrinus restaurant, however, that noon, the president's brother, Gustavo A. Madero, was arrested, after breakfasting with Huerta and other men, who, at the conclusion of the meal, seized him and held him prisoner.
+At the Gambrinus restaurant, at noon, the president's brother, Gustavo A. Madero, was arrested, after breakfasting with Huerta and other men, who, at the conclusion of the meal, seized him and held him prisoner.
 The plan of seizing the person of the president was delayed only an hour or so.
 On Tuesday at 2 PM, Ambassador Wilson had the satisfaction of telegraphing the State Department: "My confidential messenger with Huerta has just communicated to me Madero's arrest."

 On receipt of the messenger's report, that Tuesday afternoon, Ambassador Wilson sent a message to Félix Díaz at the arsenal, apprising him that President Madero had been arrested and that Huerta desired to confer with the rebel chieftain.
 It was agreed to hold the conference at the U.S. Embassy at the invitation of the ambassador, Henry Lane Wilson.
 At 9 PM Huerta arrived at the embassy.

 Díaz, leader of the mutiny, Victoriano Huerta, the commander of Madero's forces, and the American ambassador spent the next three hours in conference in the smoking room of the U.S. embassy, agreeing to plan, known as the Pact of the Embassy, for a new government to succeed that of the betrayed and imprisoned Pres.
 Madero.
 Díaz pressed his claims for the presidential office, on the grounds that he had fought the battle.
 But Huerta's claims were stronger, for in truth, if he had not turned, the revolt could not have succeeded.
 (At this time, also, Huerta had command of more troops than Díaz.)
 Three times they were on the verge of parting in anger, said Ambassador Wilson, but his labors kept them together and they finally worked out what was represented as a compromise: Huerta would become the "Provisional President," but would call for an election in October and support Díaz for the permanent presidency.
 A cabinet was agreed on, Ambassador Wilson taking a leading part in this matter.
 The ambassador approved the appointment of Enrique Zepeda as Governor of the Federal District, and stipulated for the release of Madero's ministers.
 Ambassador Wilson made no stipulation concerning the president and the vice president.

 That night, within an hour of the adjournment of the meeting at the embassy, Gustavo A. Madero, the president's brother, was driven into an empty lot just outside the arsenal, his body riddled with bullets, and thrown into a hole in the ground.